JoshDoug/Notes/NIX/Vim/vim-basics.md

 Enable Vim Features with a startup script.
 An example vimrc file is at `$VIMRUNTIME/vimrc_example.vim` and vimrc help can be found using `:help vimrc-intro`.

+The location of the starup script can be found from within Vim using the command: `:echo $MYVIMRC`.
+When using Neovim for example, the fie is at `~/.config/nvim/init.vim`, although this file also sources a normal .vimrc in my home directory.

 ## Completion

 Command line completion with `C-d` and `<TAB>`.